dpspcghst/RavenEngine/CONTRIBUTING.md

 *  **Translations**: If the project supports multiple languages, you can contribute translations to make the project accessible to more users.

 ## Community
-*  **Join Discussions**: Participate in discussions on GitHub issues, pull requests, and our community forums.
+*  **Join Discussions**: Participate in discussions on GitHub issues, pull requests, our community forums, and on [Discord!](https://discord.gg/9KksREu6).
 *  **Help Others**: Offer support and assistance to fellow contributors and users.
 *  **Spread the Word**: Share your experiences with RavenEngine on social media and help grow the community.